Table of Contents

 Imperix interfaces for HIL simulation hardware

-Imperix offers different rapid control prototyping (RCP) controllers, power modules and sensors, enabling users to perform experimental validation.
-Additionally, imperix provides dedicated simulator interfaces that act as a physical bridge between its B-Box family of controllers and third-party real-time simulators (see Fig. 1).
-These interfaces ensure electrical and signal-level compatibility for both analog and digital interfaces:
+Imperix offers different rapid control prototyping (RCP) controllers, power modules and sensors, enabling users to perform experimental validation of control algorithms.
+For HIL simulation scenarios, the B-Board PRO (e.g. mounted on its Eval-Board) can easily be interfaced with third-party HIL simulators using appropriate cables, such as a DB-37 pigtail cable.
+Conversely, for the family of B-Box controllers, imperix provides dedicated simulator interfaces that serve as a physical bridge between the controller and the simulator.
+These interfaces ensure electrical and signal-level compatibility for both analog and digital signals:

 - Analog outputs of the simulator are converted to RJ45 connectivity for the B-Box controllers.